kotae4/ntkernel-dev-notes/Readme.md

 the i/o system drives the execution of device drivers. device drivers consist of a set of routines that are called to process the various stages of an i/o request.
 > this is important! drivers aren't programs that run infinitely like usermode programs might, they are (or should be) purely reactive.

 the key routines of a driver are:
-> or is it? could we also register an ISR? or hijack another driver's ISR? is there any benefit to doing this?
 1. the initialization routine: set to GSDriverEntry by the WDK.
-GSDriverEntry sets up the stack cookie then calls our DriverEntry, which should register the rest of its routines with the i/o manager and perform any other global initialization
+GSDriverEntry sets up the stack cookie then calls our DriverEntry, which should register the rest of its routines with the i/o manager and perform any other global initialization.
 2. an add-device routine: seems to only be for plug-n-play drivers. creates the device object.
 3. a set of dispatch routines: these are what must be registered in DriverEntry, they handle IRPs.
 4. a start i/o routine: seems to be for actual hardware device drivers? not fully sure.